Skip to content

 Example Regional Pairings

-• Frontier Marches: beasts, goblinoids, brigands, grave-bound dead, vermin, ruined sentries.
+• Frontier Marches (launch region, Trevalkaan hub): beasts, goblinoids, brigands, grave-bound dead, vermin, ruined sentries.

 • Frost Tundra: ice beasts, frost wights, trollkin, white drakes, storm forms, aberrant cave things.